teklynk/portfolioCMS/README.md

 Log in.
 That's it!

-* Be sure to set permissions on file to 777 BEFORE running the installer (install.php)
+* Be sure to set permissions of the files to 777 BEFORE running the installer (install.php)
 * Depending on your environment, you may need to edit variables in db/dbsetup.php.

 # Test Environments